JvanKatwijk/dab-server/README.md

 The client is still pretty simple, and android is subject to further study, but it is working pretty well.

+To experiment a little with anroid, there are two versions, identical though for different screen formats.

 ---------------------------------------------------------------------
 The server
 ---------------------------------------------------------------------